 Colton is a larger medium-sized city located in the state of California.
 With a population of 54,621 people and 13 constituent neighborhoods, Colton is the 164th largest community in California.

-Unlike some cities, Colton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Colton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Colton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Colton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Colton who work in office and administrative support (15.90%), sales jobs (11.24%), and food service (5.62%).
+There are especially a lot of people living in Colton who work in office and administrative support (15.51%), sales jobs (11.80%), and food service (6.33%).